 - in text or backgrounds of documents (such as HTML documents), or

-- Determining which colors are used, or used by default, in user interface elements or documents
+- Determining which colors are used, or used by default, in user interface elements, documents, plots, or charts.

 - Image color list.
 Means either—